Where Fogel Capital Management Started

 Fogel Capital Management Inc. was started in 1968 by Marvin Fogel as a retirement plan for himself and his partners, a group of physicians at the Mt.
 Sinai Medical Center in New York.

-At that time they named company Quality Assurance, to coincide with the reputation the physicians had within the medical community.
-Over the years, the plan performed well, and word spread to other doctors and friends who asked to if they could have their assets managed by the company as well.
-At that time, Marvin employed his wife Charlene to assist him and together they began to grow the company.
+At that time they named the company Quality Assurance, to coincide with the reputation the physicians had within the medical community.
+Over the years, the plan performed well, and word spread to other doctors and friends who asked if they could have their assets managed by the company as well.
+As a result, Marvin employed his wife Charlene to assist him and together they began to grow the company.

 By 1991, the client base had expanded far beyond the original group of physicians, and the New York State Supreme Court began appointing the firm as managers of Minor’s Trusts and Guardianships for physically and mentally impaired children.
 Four years later, in 1995, the firm expanded outside of New York State.

-In that same year, Michael Fogel left his position at Lehman Brothers to join his father’s firm, and they decided to name the firm Fogel Capital Management Inc. and they then registered with the United States Security and Exchange.
+In that same year, Michael Fogel left his position at Lehman Brothers to join his father’s firm.
+They decided to name the firm Fogel Capital Management Inc. and they then registered with the United States Security and Exchange Commission.
 In 1996, Marvin’s daughter, Rachel Tribble joined the firm and brought with her long standing relationships in Indian Country.
 The firm then expanded its client base to include some Native American Tribes, and in 1999, the family moved the corporate office from New York to Stuart, Florida.

-Fogel Capital Management, Inc. (FCM) is a national investment advisor firm registered with the United States Securities and Exchange Commission.
+- Fogel Capital Management, Inc. (FCM) is a national investment advisory firm registered with the United States Securities and Exchange Commission.

 The Otto Stypmann House